-Many of the pupils in Year 2 and Year 6 during the academic year 2022-2023 who were eligible for PPG were adversely affected by periods of COVID school closures and homelearning during Year 3/Year 4 and Nursery/Reception respectively due to lack of devices or sharing devices with siblings, which impacted negatively on their progress over these periods of partial school closure.
-The majority of pupils in Year 2 were out of school for a significant part of their time in the EYFS and, although they received remote education, this could not compensate for the play-based learning provided within school across the EYFS.
-The negative impact of disruption caused by school closures has been particularly noticeable in our Year 3 pupils and the level of support provided over the past academic year reflects this.
+Many of the pupils eligible for PPG in Year 6 during the academic year 2023-2024 were adversely affected by periods of COVID school closures and home-learning during Year 2/Year 3 y due to lack of devices or sharing devices with siblings, which impacted negatively on their progress over these periods of partial school closure.
+The negative impact of disruption caused by school closures has been particularly noticeable in our Year 5 pupils and the level of support provided over the past academic year reflects this.

-Internal teacher assessments, during the academic year 2022-2023, including those informed by standardised assessments, indicated that the attainment of pupils eligible for pupil premium continues to be lower than that of non-disadvantaged pupils in reading, writing and maths in most year groups.
-However, data analysis shows that the majority of these pupils have continued to make good progress over the year from their relative starting points.
+Internal teacher assessments, during the academic year 2023-2024, including those informed by standardised assessments, indicated that the attainment of pupils eligible for pupil premium continues to be lower than that of non-disadvantaged pupils in reading, writing and maths in most year groups, except Year 1.
+In Year 1, the attainment of disadvantaged pupils was higher than for non-disadvantaged pupils in reading, writing and maths and combined (67% disadvantaged pupils achieved EXS compared to 54% non-disadvantaged).
+Data analysis shows that the majority of pupils eligible for PPG have continued to make good progress over the year from their relative starting points.

-The funding that supported the provision of additional teachers and tutors enabled us to provide a range of targeted interventions for disadvantaged pupils including targeted phonics interventions in the EYFS and KS1; Talkboost interventions across the school, SATs booster interventions in Year 6 and School-led tutoring in Years 1-6.
+The funding that supported the provision of additional teachers and school-led tutoring enabled us to provide a range of targeted interventions for disadvantaged pupils including targeted phonics interventions in the EYFS and KS1; Talkboost interventions across the school, SATs booster interventions in Year 6 and School-led tutoring in Years 1-6.
 Pupils eligible for PPG and vulnerable pupils were targeted for this support and their progress was monitored by class teachers and tutors.
 This showed that the majority of pupils receiving school-led tutoring made at least expected progress or better across the year.
 This will continue to be closely monitored by SLT and subject leaders throughout the current academic year.
 Due to the very low starting points for many of our disadvantaged pupils, a gap in attainment persists between them and their non-disadvantaged peers, despite the progress that these pupils have made.
 Additional targeted support and interventions are therefore continuing during the current academic year.